 Foam is supported by the Bank Giro Loterij, De Brauw Blackstone Westbroek, Delta Lloyd, Gemeente Amsterdam and the VandenEnde Foundation.

-ABOUT ANIKA SCHWARZLOSE Anika Schwarzlose was born in Berlin, the former DDR.
+Anika Schwarzlose was born in Berlin, the former DDR.
 She graduated from the Gerrit Rietveld Academie in 2009 and then pursued a MA at the KHM in Malmö.
 Schwarzlose works and lives in Amsterdam.
 In conjunction with the exhibition the book Disguise and Deception, A Mimetic Exchange of Strategies for Make Believe, published by Kodoji Press and Van Zoetendaal Publishers, will be launched.